 As a teenager, Carley helped form Most Wanted Bluegrass with her sister and some friends.
 “This was basically our high school band,” Carley says.
 The group performed regularly at Dollywood and won several regional fiddlers conventions and contests.
 From 2012-2014, Carley was a regular member of the International Bluegrass Music Association’s (IBMA) Kids on Bluegrass program.
 The day after Carley graduated from high school, she started filling in on fiddle with Darin and Brooke Aldridge.

-Carley joined the Darin and Brooke Aldridge band full-time in the fall of 2014, and she continues performing and touring with the group today.
-Playing with the group, Carley has gotten to share the stage with John Cowan and Jimmy Fortune, who has become a good friend.
+Carley joined the Darin and Brooke Aldridge band full-time in the fall of 2014.
+Playing with the group, Carley got to share the stage with John Cowan and Jimmy Fortune, who has become a good friend.
 Carley has performed on the Grand Ole Opry and the Larry’s Country Diner television program in Nashville.
-With the Darin and Brooke Aldridge band, Carley has performed in the Czech Republic and Ireland.
+With the Darin and Brooke Aldridge band, Carley performed in the Czech Republic and Ireland.

 In 2017, Carley was one of three recipients of the IBMA Momentum Award for Instrumentalist of the Year.
 She has one first place at the North Carolina Mountain State Fair, the Ellenboro Fiddlers Convention, and the Union Grove Fiddlers Convention.
 Carley is featured in Doreyl Ammons Cain’s “Golden Threads” mural on Pack’s Tavern in Asheville, featuring regular artists from the famed Shindig on the Green event.
 Carley’s original gospel song “Jesus Drive the Train” was featured in the 2015 IBMA Songwriter Showcase performance.

-In addition to performing, Carley teaches private lessons in Forest City.
+In addition to performing, Carley teaches private lessons in Forest City and online lessons over FaceTime and Zoom.